juju/docs/src/en/models-config.md

 states:

 - **Alive:** The machine is running and being used.
 - **Dying:** The machine is in the process of being terminated by Juju, but hasn't yet finished.
 - **Dead:** The machine has been successfully brought down by Juju, but is still being tracked for removal.
 - **Unknown:** The machine exists, but Juju knows nothing about it.

 ### Harvesting modes
-With the above in mind, Juju can use one of several strategies to delete or harvest machines from the model
+With the above in mind, Juju can use one of several strategies to delete or harvest machines from the model:

 - **None:** Using this method, Juju won't harvest any machines.
 This is the most conservative, and a good choice if you manage your machines